rkaran-max/depositioniq/README.md

 - Add tests for each pipeline stage.
 - Add prompt templates and schema validation for model outputs.

+## AI Usage Disclosure

+This project was developed with AI-assisted coding tools, namely OpenAI Codex and ChatGPT.

+These tools were used during development for:
+- Frontend development
+- Backend scaffolding
+- Debugging
+- Refactoring
+- Documentation
+- UI iteration
+- Test generation

+The project concept, legal workflow design, system architecture, contradiction-detection workflow, feature selection, CourtShadow/RJA direction, evaluation design, and final product decisions were directed by the author.
+Any AI-generated code was reviewed, tested, modified, and integrated into the final system by the author.

 ## Legal Disclaimer

 DepositionIQ is a research and educational scaffold.
 It is not legal advice and